 The general approach was to rely on TMC data for in-channel bookings and reconcile that data with post-travel expense and credit card data to try to identify the booking activity that occurred off-channel.

-While this basic approach may have been sufficient to track spending, it proved unacceptable for travel risk management purposes because important itinerary details for off-channel bookings simply could not be tracked.
+While this approach may have been sufficient to track spending, it proved unacceptable for travel risk management purposes because important itinerary details for off-channel bookings simply could not be tracked.
 This reliance on a legacy process left many employees and their companies exposed during an especially critical period.

 Conversely, companies that had an omni-channel data strategy already in place got this right.
 Because they were able to capture itinerary details across all points of sale, including off-channel bookings, they were able to proactively identify and assist every potentially impacted employee.